istio/istio.io/content/en/docs/ops/performance-and-scalability/index.md

 average and tail latencies.
 The actual tail latency depends on the traffic pattern.

 Inside the mesh, a request traverses the client-side proxy and then the server-side proxy.
-This two proxies on the data path add about 6.3ms to the 90th percentile latency at 1000 requests per second.
+This two proxies on the data path add about 6.3 ms to the 90th percentile latency at 1000 requests per second.
-The server-side proxy alone adds 1.7ms to the 90th percentile latency.
+The server-side proxy alone adds 1.7 ms to the 90th percentile latency.

 ### Latency for Istio {{< istio_release_name >}}

-The default configuration of Istio {{< istio_release_name >}} adds 6.3ms to the 90th percentile latency of the data plane over the baseline.
+The default configuration of Istio {{< istio_release_name >}} adds 6.3 ms to the 90th percentile latency of the data plane over the baseline.
 We obtained these results using the [Istio benchmarks](https://github.com/istio/tools/tree/{{< source_branch_name >}}/perf/benchmark) for the `http/1.1` protocol, with a 1 kB payload at 1000 requests per second using 16 client connections, 2 proxy workers and mutual TLS enabled.